 Indian-Americans to hold events in US to commemorate Kashmiri Pandit exodus

-Events have been planned in New York, New Jersey, Silicon Valley, Chicago, Miami, Philadelphia, Los Angeles, and Detroit among other cities.
-"This event is designed to present the truth, data and factual stories as well as current events and progress in the restoration of peace in the Kashmir.
+Events have been planned in New York, New Jersey, Silicon Valley, Chicago, Miami, Philadelphia, Los Angeles, and Detroit among other cities, on Sunday.
+"This event is designed to present the truth, data and factual stories as well as current events and progress in restoration of peace in the Kashmir.
 Hundred of people are expected to participate," said Indian-Americans for Kashmir, which is organizing the event in New Jersey.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)